LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Specifying a return type for a signature enforces that the value returned by the associated code block is of a specific type.
-If a method returns a value having a type which does not pass the "isA" test for the specified return type, then a failure is generated.
+If a method returns a value having a type that does not pass the "isA" test for the specified return type, then a failure is generated.
 (The "isA" test involves calling the object's ``isA`` method with the constraint; if a non-zero value is returned, then it passes.
 See `~null->isA()` for details about this member method.)
 Specifying a return type